raspberrypilearning/morse-code-virtual-radio/worksheet.md

 `./morse-code.py`

 If you didn't hear anything then double-check everything is plugged in correctly.
-If you're using the headphone jack of the Pi you'll need to use the command `sudo amixer cset numid=3 1` to redirect the audio.
+If you're using the headphone jack of the Pi, remember that you'll need to use the command `sudo amixer cset numid=3 1` to redirect the audio.
 You may notice the tone sounds a bit wobbly at the start; this is just an artefact of `pygame` starting up and using up CPU cycles.
 Subsequent tones that we make will sound correct.

 ## Connect the Morse Code key to the GPIO pins